VictoriaMetrics/VictoriaMetrics/docs/url-examples.md

 </div>

-By default VictoriaMetrics returns label values seen during the last 5 minutes.
+By default VictoriaMetrics returns labels values seen during the last day starting at 00:00 UTC.
 An arbitrary time range can be set via `start` and `end` query args.
+The specified `start..end` time range is rounded to day granularity because of performance optimization concerns.

 Additional information:
 * [Prometheus querying API usage](https://docs.victoriametrics.com/#prometheus-querying-api-usage)